jeccalong/NPS_Mortality_Analysis/README.md

 This project was completed using Python, SQL, Jupyter notebooks, and standard data science libraries.
 ChatGPT and Claude were used for troubleshooting, code refinement, and support in generating reference tables.
 All final code, design decisions, and analysis were reviewed and implemented by me.

 ## Special Acknowledgement

 While this work is technical, it also carries human significance.
 Each entry in the mortality dataset represents a real person, their community, and an event with lasting impact.

-One individual I held in mind during this work is Suzanne “Suzi” Roberts, a National Park Ranger and classmate in my first Wilderness EMT course.
+One individual I held in mind during this work is Suzanne “Suzi” Roberts, a National Park Ranger and classmate from my first Wilderness EMT course.
 She died in 2004 while clearing fallen rocks from a road at Haleakalā National Park to protect visitors.
 Her story remains a reminder that every number in this dataset reflects a life rather than an abstraction.

 This project aims to treat the dataset with accuracy, respect, and integrity.

+You can read more about Ranger Roberts, written by some of the many people to whom she brought joy, at https://www.odmp.org/officer/reflections/17449-park-ranger-suzanne-e-suzi-roberts

-### Next Steps
+## Next Steps

 -Future improvements may include:
 -Completing full exploratory data analysis